-Researchers find industrial chemicals in food samplesMarch 7th, 2013 in Health
+Researchers find industrial chemicals in food samplesMarch 7, 2013 in Medicine & Health / Health

 Researchers at The University of Texas Health Science Center at Houston (UTHealth) have discovered phthalates, industrial chemicals, in common foods purchased in the United States.
 Phthalates can be found in a variety of products and food packaging material, child-care articles and medical devices.